Demon-King169/GambleBot/README.md

 * Not granting the bot the needed permissions might lead to unknown behaviour.
 * Most of the commands can only be used by users with the Administrator permission.
 * Any command can only be used in a channel the bot has access to.
+* Discord might take up to an hour to register the bot commands on their end.

 ### Environment